2019 Pittsburgh Steelers season: Week 11: at Cleveland Browns

+Mason Rudolph reacting to being hit in the head by Myles Garrett with his own helmet.

 Coming off the Week 10 win against the Rams, the Steelers traveled to Cleveland to take on the 3–6 Browns.
 Baker Mayfield scored the first points on a 1-yard touchdown run in the first quarter.
 The next score came in the second quarter, with a 1-yard touchdown catch by Jarvis Landry.
-The Steelers struck back in the third quarter with a touchdown completion by Steelers RB Jaylen Samuels, but with an additional touchdown in the fourth quarter by Browns rookie TE Stephen Carlson, Cleveland held off the Steelers for the win.
+The Steelers struck back in the third quarter with a touchdown completion by Steelers running back Jaylen Samuels, but with an additional touchdown in the fourth quarter by Browns rookie tight end Stephen Carlson, Cleveland held off the Steelers for the win.

 Despite completing 23 out of 44 pass attempts for 221 yards and a touchdown, Rudolph was sacked four times for 43 lost yards, and was intercepted four times.
 Though they had 18 first downs to the Browns' 17, the Steelers failed to convert on three fourth-down opportunities.
 Chris Boswell also missed a 44-yard field goal attempt in the first quarter.

 A skirmish broke out between the two teams in the closing seconds of the game.
-After passing to Trey Edmunds, Steelers QB Mason Rudolph found himself dragged down by Browns defensive end Myles Garrett.
+After passing to Trey Edmunds, Steelers quarterback Mason Rudolph found himself dragged down by Browns defensive end Myles Garrett.
 Rudolph shoved Garrett while the two were still on the ground, seemingly unhappy with how he was tackled.
 When the two were back on their feet, Garrett ripped off Rudolph's helmet and took a swing, hitting Rudolph on the head with his own helmet before getting pushed away by Steelers guard David DeCastro.
-Browns' LB Larry Ogunjobi pushed Rudolph from behind, while Steelers center Maurkice Pouncey retaliated with throwing several punches and kicks at Garrett's head.
+Browns' linebacker Larry Ogunjobi pushed Rudolph from behind, while Steelers center Maurkice Pouncey retaliated with throwing several punches and kicks at Garrett's head.
 After order was restored, Garrett, Ogunjobi, and Pouncey were ejected for their roles in the fight.
-The next morning, the NFL announced that all three were suspended without pay for their actions.
-Myles Garrett received a suspension for the remainder of the season and post season and required to apply for reinstatement in 2020.
-Pouncey was suspended for two games, and Ogunjobi for one game.